- Yoga & Ayurveda Reisen

 Culture of Rajasthan

-Visitors to the ashram not only have the opportunity to recharge their energy, practice yoga, get Ayurvedic treats and eat delicious vegetarian dishes, but can also immerse themselves deeply in the traditional culture of the Rajasthani life.
+Visitors to the ashram not only have the opportunity to recharge their batteries, practice yoga, get Ayurvedic treats and eat delicious vegetarian dishes, but can also immerse themselves deeply in the traditional culture of the Rajasthan ian alike.

 The Ashram is the perfect place to experience nature and live stress-free.
 By the way, you can get to know the simple village life and get in touch with the inhabitants.
 Here in the ashram, an attempt is made to improve the quality of life of each individual and to establish education, health, non-violence and humanity.

-And it is especially the great people here in this ashram that makes the stay here something very special.
+And it is especially the great humanity in this ashram that makes the stay here something very special.
 Here you will find a lot of love, openness and great community.
 Close friendships with the small Ashram family are quickly established.

 The spiritual factor in this little ashram is of course something very special.
-In the ashram itself, there is a powerful meditation shrine and the tombs of the Gurus incorporated into the temple complex.
+In the ashram itself, there is a powerful meditation temple and the tombs of the Holy Jasnath Gurus incorporated in the temple complex.
 Pujas (community prayers) are held here twice a day.
 In the evening you meet for the Arti (fire ceremony) and sing prayers and khirtans accompanied by drums and bells.

 The day ends with a satsang with the guru Surajnath ji.
 Here you sit together and learn more about the ashram, Indian culture and yoga.